Super Bowl XXII: Entertainment

 The pregame festivities featured a tribute to entertainer Bob Hope, who was approaching the age of 85.
 Members representing the military service branches marched out onto the field in full dress uniforms, and in unison saluted Bob Hope for his dedication to helping the troops.
 Trumpeter Herb Alpert performed "The Star-Spangled Banner", while Pro Football Hall of Fame wide receiver Don Hutson participated in the coin toss ceremony (the game happened to coincide with Hutson's 75th birthday).
 Alpert's performance was the last non-vocal performance of the National Anthem in a Super Bowl to date.
+At the conclusion of the anthem, the U.S. Navy Blue Angels demonstration squadron performed their first ever flyover at a Super Bowl in their blue and gold F-18 Hornets.

 The halftime show, produced by Radio City Music Hall, was titled "Something Grand" and featured performances by vocalist Chubby Checker, The Rockettes, and 88 grand pianos with the USC and San Diego State marching bands.
 Among the 44 Radio City Music Hall Rockettes, American performer Jennifer Jones made her national debut as its first African-American Rockette.
 Checker's performance marked the first time a major artist performed during the show.

 This was the final Super Bowl to feature the football-style logo at the 35-yard-line which had been in use since Super Bowl XIV.